The 4 diamond criterias

 Lab Grown Diamonds

-Lab grown diamonds (or Lab created diamonds or man-made diamonds) have the same chemical, physical and optical characteristics as natural diamonds.
-They are created in a laboratory using state-of-the-art technologies reproducing the same conditions under which natural diamonds formed.
+Lab grown diamonds (or synthetic diamonds) have the same chemical, physical and optical characteristics as natural diamonds.
+They are created in a laboratory using state-of-the-art technologies reproducing the same conditions under which natural diamonds formed, thus speeding up the manufacturing process.
 Lab grown diamonds is an alternative to natural diamonds.